Select Page

 1881 Britain rules North Borneo as a British protectorate

-1909 Britain acquires sovereignty over Malayan states and formed British Malaya
+1909 Britain acquires sovereignty over additional Malayan states

-1948 Guerrilla insurgency against the colonial government started
+1948 Guerrilla insurgency against the colonial government begins

 1957 The Federation of Malaya achieves independence

-1963 Borneo and Sarawak join Malaya and forms the Federation of Malaysia on 16 September
+1963 Borneo and Sarawak join Malaya and form the Federation of Malaysia on 16 September

 Legal System and Government

 Malaysia has a dual-track legal system.
-The common law legal system operates in parallel with the Islamic Sharia legal system that only governs Muslim Malays.
-Under common law, the Federal Court is the supreme judicial organ that hears appeals from the Court of Appeal in Malaya and the two High Courts in Sarawak and Sabah.
+The common-law legal system operates in parallel with the Islamic Sharia legal system, which applies primarily to Muslims in matters within state Islamic jurisdiction.
+Under common law, the Federal Court is the supreme judicial organ and hears appeals from the Court of Appeal and the High Courts of Malaya and Sabah and Sarawak.
 Subordinate courts have both criminal and civil jurisdiction.
-The main sources of law include the Constitution, legislation, court judgments, and secondary sources such as practice, customs, and tradition.
-Under religious law, the Islamic Sharia courts follow federal legislation.
-Muslim Malays are subject to religious and moral charges, normally in domestic family contexts.
+The main sources of law include the Constitution, legislation, judicial decisions, and secondary sources such as practice, customs, and tradition.
+Under religious law, the Islamic Sharia courts follow applicable federal and state legislation and generally deal with matters such as family law and religious offences involving Muslims.

 Economy

-Malaysia’s economic growth in the past few decades is attributable to its economic diversification.
-In the early 1970s, the government implemented the New Economic Policy (NEP) and the New Development Policy (NDP) to redistribute wealth and privatise public-sector activities.
-Malaysia successfully transformed its economy from rubber and tin exportation to the manufacturing and services sectors.
-Currently, the services sector is the largest contributor to the country’s GDP, taking up 51.6%, followed by the manufacturing industry (37.7%) and agriculture (9.6%).
-Among the services sector, wholesale and retail trade, food and beverages, and accommodation account for the vast majority of revenue.
+Malaysia’s economic growth over the past few decades is attributable to economic diversification.
+In the early 1970s, the government implemented the New Economic Policy (NEP), followed later by the National Development Policy (NDP), to redistribute wealth and expand economic participation.
+Malaysia successfully transformed its economy from one based largely on rubber and tin exports into one driven by manufacturing and services.
+Currently, the services sector is the largest contributor to GDP, followed by manufacturing and agriculture.
+Wholesale and retail trade, food and beverages, accommodation, finance, information and communications, and transport are significant components of the services economy.

 Investment Opportunities